 It’s easy to get confused when navigating between .tar, .tar.gz, and .gz – not to mention zipping and unzipping them.
 Here are a few frequently asked questions we commonly hear from users working with .tar.gz files.

-You can open most .tar.gz files using the tar command built in to Linux, macOS, and Windows 10.
+command built in to Linux, macOS, and Windows 10.
 If you’re not comfortable with the terminal or command line, third-party tools such as 7-Zip offer a more user-friendly alternative.

-Is .gz a .tar File?
+Is .gz a .tar file?

 While every tar.gz file is a .tar archive, not every .gz is a .tar file.
 The .gz extension represents the gzip compression format, which can be applied to almost any file format to compress data and save space.

-Is .tar.gz The Same As .zip?
+Is .tar.gz same as .zip?

 Though both .zip and .tar.gz archive and compress files, they do so in different ways.
 Where .zip archives and compresses individual files, .tar only archives individual files, leaving a separate compression format such as .gz (gzip) to compress all of them as a single file/archive.
 In other words, .zip is a collection of compressed files, while .tar.gz is a compressed collection of files.

-Is .tar.gz More Efficient Than .zip?
+Is .tar.gz more efficient than .zip?

 Summary